Something Profound Has Shifted, and you can feel it.

 WHO THIS WORK IS FOR

-If you're still inside but misaligned: Nobody around you sees the problem.
+If you're still inside but misaligned.
+Nobody around you sees the problem.
+Or no one will admit they feel it too.
 You're performing well enough.
 But you feel the gap between what you're doing and what actually matters to you widening every week.
-The habits that built your success are the same ones draining your capacity now.
-You're outgrowing the container.
-And that's a harder thing to name, because from the outside, everything looks fine.
+The habits that built your success are the same ones draining your Capacity now.
+You're outgrowing the container, and that's a hard thing to name, because from the outside everything looks fine.
+Keeping it that way takes enormous energy, and you are drained of it constantly, year after year.

-If the ground shifted beneath you: A restructuring.
+If the ground shifted beneath you.
+A restructuring.
 A layoff.
 An AI-driven reorganization that made your role disappear.
-And what you're discovering is that the loss goes deeper than professional.
-It's an identity crisis wearing a career transition costume.
-You don't need a new job.
-You need to figure out who you are when the role stops defining you.
-That's a fundamentally different question, and most career advice won't touch it.
+What you're discovering is that the loss goes deeper than the job.
+It's an identity crisis wearing a career-transition costume.
+A new job will not answer this.
+The question is who you are beyond the paycheck and the title, and most career advice won't touch it.

 HOW WE PRACTICE TOGETHER